-For many PA/EAs, there is not a clear-cut training and development plan for them at work.
+For many Personal and Executive Assistants, there is not a clear-cut training and development plan for them at work.
 We do not neatly fit into a predetermined career pathway, with marker points of universally recognised qualifications.
 I fear that most L&D teams might not know where to start if you asked them for training to further develop your career.
 Kudus to the L&D teams who do already support the development of PA/EAs but, unfortunately, because of our wonderfully unique roles, we often get forgotten about and left behind when businesses create talent pipelines with development programmes.

 It is for this reason that as a PA/EA if you want to develop then you must actively choose to do so.
 Be the CEO, the Chairperson and Managing Director of your own career and learning and choose to make it happen.
 You will need to do the leg work and find the articles, blogs, podcasts, webinars, books, courses, exhibitions and networking events that are going to inspire you, challenge your thinking and give you those light bulb moments to become the star PA / EA / Business Partner that you know you can be.

 If you are not sure where to start your learning journey, then I suggest you ask yourself what role do you want to be in 3-5 year’s time?
 What industry do you see yourself in?
 What new responsibilities would you like?
 What does your future role look like?
 It could be that you are in the same role, but you want to be more confident and be operating at a higher level.
 Having an idea of what you want your career to look like in the future will help shape a career plan and focus your learning to achieve these objectives.

 There are two main areas where you may want to focus your learning and development…